mdn/content/README.md

 ### Updating a browser compatibility table

-The browser compatibiliity table shown near the bottom of many of the MDN document pages, for example on
+The browser compatibility table shown near the bottom of many of the MDN document pages, for example on
 [the JavaScript Array page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Browser_compatibility), is generated from the `npm` package created from the https://github.com/mdn/browser-compat-data